gkoniaris/spb-unofficial-wrapper/README.md

 **error**: A message explaining what went wrong

+**cost**: How much the request costed in credits (If the website returns a 404 status the request is charged)

 **statusCode**: The status returned from the scraper

 **headers**: The headers returned from the scraper